Disease & Vaccine Information

 The earliest known pneumococcal vaccines in the United States date back to 1909 in the form of heat-treated, whole-cell vaccines.
 These early vaccines remained available for use until the mid-1930s, with several of these products containing additional vaccines aimed at preventing illnesses caused by Haemophilus influenzae, Staphylococcus aureus, Klebsiella, Neisseria catarrhalis, and more.

 The first pneumococcal vaccine trials began in South Africa in 1911 and involved miners who were administered a whole-cell vaccine consisting of the known circulating strains of pneumococcal.
 The results of this first study were improperly recorded and as a result, a second trial of a similarly formulated vaccine was initiated in the summer of 1912.
-This second vaccine was reported to offer some protection from pneumonia but this protection lasted only about 2 months.
+This second vaccine was reported to offer some protection from pneumonia but this protection lasted only about two months.
 Further, while vaccination appeared to slightly reduce pneumonia rate, it had no impact on pneumonia death rates.

 Sir F. Spencer Lister, a protégé of Sir Almroth Knight, expanded on Knight’s earlier work by developing a system to identify and type different strains of pneumococcal.
 Lister noted the presence of unique pneumococcal strains not found in North America and Europe.

 By 1918, Lister expanded on his vaccine by adding five additional pneumococcal strains and planned to administer this vaccine to all South African miners.
 However, by the mid- 1920s, his vaccine was found to be ineffective.
-By the early 1930s, pneumonia caused by strains 1, 2, 5, and 7, four strains targeted by his vaccine, remained low; however pneumonia rates from strain 3, a strain also found in his vaccine, were noted to be three times higher among those who received the vaccine.
+By the early 1930s, pneumonia caused by strains 1, 2, 5, and 7, four of the strains targeted by his vaccine, remained low; however, pneumonia rates from strain 3, a strain also found in his vaccine, were noted to be three times higher among those who received the vaccine.

-Pneumococcal vaccines were also administered in several setting during the 1918 flu pandemic, including military bases, with mixed effectiveness.
+Pneumococcal vaccines were also administered in several settings during the 1918 flu pandemic, including military bases, with mixed effectiveness.
 Vaccines administered during this period also included strains of additional bacteria, such as B. influenza, Staphylococcus aureus, or hemolytic streptococci.

 Pneumococcal capsular polysaccharides were discovered in 1916-1917, but it took researchers until 1927 to realize that the polysaccharides could induce an immune response.
 The first pneumococcal polysaccharide vaccine contained pneumococcal strain 1 and strain 2, and the vaccine was administered to nearly 120,000 Civilian Conservation Corp (CCC) men in the 1930s as part of several clinical trial studies.
-The vaccine’s effectiveness was studies for only a few months and no long-term studies were ever completed.
+The vaccine’s effectiveness was studied for only a few months and no long-term studies were ever completed.

 In 1937, a polysaccharide vaccine containing pneumococcal strain (serotype) 1 was used during a pneumonia outbreak at an adult psychiatric hospital.
 This trial reported that the vaccine significantly decreased pneumonia rates.